Welcome to Barbados cruise port guide! (Post updated: October 2023)

 Barbados Cruise Port

-Barbados cruise terminal is also known as Deep Water Harbour and is located approximately 1 mile from the Bridgetown city center (within a 10-15 minute walking distance).
+Barbados cruise terminal is also known as Deep Water Harbour and is located approximately 1 mile from the Bridgetown city center (within a 10-15 minute walk).
 It consists of 4 quays that can accommodate up to 6 cruise vessels at a time.
 Depending on the assigned berthing location, the port and cruise line may arrange a complimentary shuttle service to the main terminal building.

-Inside the terminal building, you will find souvenir and duty-free shops, a tourist information center, a post office, a designated wi-fi area, car rental services, tour operator booths, and restrooms.
+Inside the terminal building, you will find souvenir and duty-free shops, a tourist information center, a post office, a designated Wi-Fi area, car rental services, tour operator booths, and restrooms.
 Tour buses, a taxi station, rent a car service and a small craft market are also available outside the terminal.
 Taxi fares are officially displayed, however, always confirm the price in advance to avoid inconvenience.

 - The official currency in Barbados is the Barbados dollar (BBD) and the exchange rate is approximately 1 USD to 2 BBD.
 US currency is widely accepted across the island, and most stores and restaurants accept major credit cards too.
-I strongly suggest having small notes for your souvenir shopping, as cruise lines do not offer exchange services for this currency onboard the ship.
-See the currency converter

 - The port area and the city center are flat and suitable for people with walking difficulties/wheelchair users.